Over the last several years, video game companies have been using Ancient Greece as a backdrop in visually spectacular new creations.

 8. Age of Mythology

-This game features heavy elements from Greek mythology, along with Egyptian and Norse mythology.
+This game features significant elements from Greek mythology along with that of Egyptian and Norse mythology.
 It is a real-time strategy game, developed by Ensemble Studios, which later went on to develop the popular Age of Empire series.
-Here you will find all of the buildings and cityscapes of ancient Greece.
+Here, you will find all of the buildings and cityscapes of ancient Greece.

 9. 300: March to Glory

 Most modern theatergoers know the extremely popular recent movie “300.”
 Similarly, in the “300: March To Glory” game, the player is Leonidas, the ruler of Sparta, before the time of the famous battle of Thermopylae.